 In a school setting testing is one of the things that I know students cringe at most often.
-They don’t want to write tests.
-It’s something about the idea of failing that gets in their minds and causes some sort of anxiety around tests.
+You don’t want to write tests.
+It’s something about the idea of failing that gets in your mind and causes some sort of anxiety around tests.
 As a coach, scoring straight A’s is not what it’s about.
 Fitness testing for hockey is about improvement.
 That’s what I look for most often when I’m involved in any sort of program.

 Does the athlete get better?

 That’s what it’s about.
 Your hockey training should be geared towards you getting better.
 Testing for your hockey workouts shouldn’t come as something you’re scared of.
-They should come as something you strive towards.
-They should be something you can’t wait to reach because of all the hard work you put in.
+Testing goals should come as something you strive towards.
+Something you can’t wait to reach because of all the hard work you put in.

 Sure, there’s always variables that come into play with any sort of testing, so nothing is perfect at showing how someone has improved.
-But players and coaches need to make sure that what they’re testing is relevant to what the program is focusing on.
-Don’t test an athlete for upper body strength and then not spend any time in the program on upper body strength.
-That just doesn’t make sense and confuses the player.
-Actually, it might even get the player thinking that the program is useless and flawed.
+But, you need to make sure that what your testing is relevant to what the program is focusing on.
+Don’t test your upper body strength and then not spend any time in the program on upper body strength.
+That just doesn’t make sense and can confuse you.
+Actually, it might even get you thinking that the program is useless and flawed.

-There’s a few things a hockey training program should focus on and the tests need to revolve around those particular attributes.
-A hockey player needs to have total body strength, they need to be agile in tight spaces, they need quick acceleration, and they need power in the lower body.
+There’s a few things a hockey training program should focus on and the tests need to revolve around those particular attributes. you need to have total body strength, you need to be agile in tight spaces, you need quick acceleration, and you need power in the lower body.
 So make sure the tests you’re doing before your hockey workouts and in your training program are geared towards these attributes.

 Lower Body Power